pulp/pulp_docker/docs/tech-reference/distributor.rst

 ``repo-registry-id``
  The name that should be used for the repository when it is served by Crane.
 If specified it will be used for the ``repository`` field in the :ref:`redirect file <redirect_file>`.
  If a value is not specified, then repository id is used.
+Docker requires that this field contains only lower case letters, integers, hyphens, and periods.
+Additionally a single slash can be used to namespace the repo.

 .. _redirect_file: